Category: Reflections

 AI can revolutionize writing by enhancing efficiency and clarity, but relying too much on it risks diminishing the cognitive benefits of writing, leading to shallow thinking.
 With a balanced approach, we can enjoy both AI’s speed and the intellectual challenge writing provides.

 By using AI as a tool to support, not replace, human thought, we maintain control over the creative process.
 The real challenge is not whether to use AI, but how we engage with it.
-Striking this balance allows us to think deeply while embracing the future of writing technology
+Striking this balance allows us to think deeply while embracing the future.

 • The Multipliers of Clarity: How Some People Multiply Business Value